At FloodFlash, we use a layered approach to delivering information about data protection through:

 It may be necessary for us to share your personal data with financial and regulatory organisations (e.g. the Financial Ombudsman Service, the Financial Conduct Authority, the Information Commissioner’s Office) or law enforcement agencies (including courts) in order to assist them with enquiries, investigations or proceedings and ensure our compliance with our regulatory and legal requirements.
 As a financial services company, we are required to have certain processes in place with regards to anti-bribery and corruption, money laundering and fraud.
 If any criminal offence is detected or suspected, we may share data with third parties (e.g. law enforcement agencies, fraud prevention agencies, anti-money laundering agencies) in order to prevent crime or aid investigations if crime is identified.
 We may also access this data as part of our ‘Know Your Client’ procedures to establish the parties we are dealing with and when assessing a claim payment in order to prevent criminal offences.

-The data we collect from you may be transferred to and stored somewhere outside the European Economic Area ("EEA").
-It may also be processed by staff outside the EEA who work for us or one of our suppliers.
+The data we collect from you may be transferred to and stored somewhere outside the UK and the European Economic Area (“EEA”).
+It may also be processed by staff outside the UK and the EEA who work for us or one of our suppliers.
 The parties we send your information to are obliged to comply with data protection laws, regulations and standards and, where we make a transfer of your personal information outside of the EEA, we will take the required steps to ensure that your personal information is protected.
-If you would like further information regarding the steps we take to safeguard your personal information, please contact us.
+This will be either by means of approved Standard Contractual Clauses or an adequacy decision with regard to the relevant third country.

 Retention of your personal data